Köse Bahir Mustafa Pasha

-Köse Bahir Mustafa Pasha was an Ottoman grand vizier.
+Köse Bahir Mustafa Pasha was an Ottoman-Turk statesman who served as grand vizier three times.

 His epithet Köse means "beardless".
-He was also known as Çorlulu Bahir Mustafa Pasha referring to his home town Çorlu.
+He was also known as Çorlulu Bahir Mustafa Pasha referring to his hometown Çorlu.
 Before being grand vizier he was an imrahor ("governor of the royal stables").

 First term

 He was appointed as the grand vizier by the sultan Mahmut I on 1 July 1752.
 But the Sultan died on 14 December 1754.
 The new sultan Osman III dismissed Köse Bahir Mustafa Pasha from the post on 17 February 1755.
 He was exiled to Midilli (Lesbos, now a Greek island).
 Later he was moved to Morea (now in Greece).

 Second term

 His second term as the grand vizier was quite short.
 He was appointed on 30 April 1756 and was dismissed on 3 December 1756.
-He was exiled to Rhodes (now a Greek island) But the new grand vizier Koca Ragıp Pasha was a friend of Köse Bahir Pasha and he helped him to be appointed to various posts in Midilli and Eğriboz (Euboea, now a Greek island).
+He was exiled to Rhodes (now a Greek island), but the new grand vizier Koca Ragıp Pasha was a friend of Köse Bahir Pasha and helped him to be appointed to various posts in Midilli and Eğriboz (Euboea, now a Greek island).
 On 11 June 1758 he was appointed as the governor of Egypt, a seat he kept till 1762.
-Although he was appointed to the governorship of Aleppo (now in Syria) he refused to go the Aleppo.
+Although he was appointed to the governorship of Aleppo (now in Syria) he refused to go to Aleppo.